 The Savage gear plastic Nymph is a good trout bait.

-Crayfish – Also Know as CrawFish – Trout eat crayfish and many rivers in North America have crayfish in the them.
+Crayfish – Also Know as CrawFish or Crawdads- Trout eat crayfish and many rivers in North America have crayfish in them.

 If you can get your hands on 1 to 2 inch long crayfish they can work well all year long.

-You can also fish these like a jig for trout, the same way the bass guy do and it can be deadly on big trout.
+You can also fish these like a jig for trout, the same way the bass guys do, and jigging or crawling imitation crayfish along the river bottom can be deadly on big trout.

-Leeches – You may not like to touch these wiggle blood suckers but trout love them and leeches are a great trout bait if you can find them.
+Leeches – You may not like to touch these wiggly blood suckers but trout love them and leeches are a great trout bait if you can find them.
+If you do not have live leeches there are some great artificial leech baits that work for me.

 If they are live leaches, let them wiggle, I use a small single size # 10 egg hook and I only hook them once in the mouth so that they stay alive longer and so they wiggle like crazy which attracts more trout.